 Rising internet penetration and advancements in digital technology are changing the nature of conflict, cooperation, and competition across the African continent.
-As it has it has globally, the spread of information, communications, and related technologies is changing the nature of national security challenges and threats across Africa.
+As it has globally, the spread of information, communications, and related technologies is amplifying and altering a variety of national security challenges and threats.
 These threats are exploited by a broad array of actors, who vary significantly in their capabilities and intentions, from lone wolf hackers to complex cybercriminal enterprises to nation states.
-The Africa Center aims to expand understanding of the key challenges of digital technology on national security, how cyber threats are likely to evolve in the coming decade, and what this means for security sector actors across the Africa.
+The Africa Center aims to expand understanding of the key challenges digital technology poses to national security, how cyber threats are likely to evolve in the coming decade, and how local, national, regional, and international security sector actors can effectively respond to these growing threats.

 - Espionage.
 Cyberspace has fundamentally changed the methods and means through which states gather information on one another and their citizens.
 Though the most significant cyber espionage concerns in Africa have centered around China, espionage and surveillance capabilities are rapidly diffusing across the continent.